Total Time: About an hour | Serves 4-5

 - Add the milk and Worcestershire sauce and bring to a simmer.

-- Pour the milk mixture over the breadcrumbs and stir to make a thick paste and allow to cool.
+- Turn off heat and add breadcrumbs.
+Stir to make a thick paste and allow to cool in a separate bowl.

-- Add the beef, pork, egg and egg white to the bowl and mix until combined.
+- Then add the beef, pork, egg and egg white to the bowl and mix until combined.

-- Brush a full-size baking sheet with the vegetable oil.
+- Lightly coat a full-size baking pan with the vegetable oil.

 - Roll the meat into ~ 1-inch balls and arrange on the baking sheet.